konradrydzak/AdvertisementsAPP/readme.md

 > >
 > > Provided Angular website uses static *api_url*, so if you want to use custom *api_url* you need to manually change value of *this.http.get("http://host.docker.internal:8001/offers?format=json")* in *.angular/AdvertisementsAngular/dist/AdvertisementsAngular/main.\*.js* file

-2. Run command: `docker-compose up -d`
+2. Run command: `docker compose up -d`

 > > Aditionally if you want to create a superuser (to use Django admin site), you need to run *docker exec -it AdvertisementsAPP bash* and then enter two commands: *python manage.py migrate* and *python manage.py createsuperuser* with provided input for name, email and password accordingly